 You may not be able to apply for a loan if

-- you already owe more than £1,000 to the support fund or the social fund or
+- you already owe more than £1,000 in government loans

 - you have been given three financial assistance loans in the last 12 months